chainguard-dev/secureframe-issue-sync/README.md

 4. Type `sessionStorage.getItem("AUTH_TOKEN");` and press <enter>.
 This will show your auth token.
 5. Type `sessionStorage.getItem("CURRENT_COMPANY_USER");` and press <enter>.
 This will show your company ID.

+NOTE: Secureframe now invalidates authentication tokens every time you login.
+You may want to use a separate account for the authenticating this tool.

 ## Installation

 ```shell